AdaCore/spark2014/lrm/source/packages.rst

     with
-       Abstract_State => State,  -- Declaration of abstract state name State Initializes    => State   -- Indicates that State will be initialized is                           -- during the elaboration of Q -- or its private descendants.
+       Abstract_State => State,  -- Declaration of abstract state name State Initializes    => State   -- Indicates that State will be initialized is                           -- during the elaboration of Q.
       ...
     end Q;

+    limited with X.PC;
     package X
     with
        Abstract_State =>  A,    -- Declares an abstract state name A.
-       Initializes    => (A, B) -- A and visible variable B are initialized -- during the elaboration of X or its private descendants. is
+       Initializes    => (A, B) -- Visible variable B is initialized -- during the elaboration of X.
+                                -- Abstract_State A is initialized during
+                                -- the elaboration of X and X.PC. is
       ...
       B : Integer;
      --
     end X;

+    private package X.PC
+    with
+       Abstract_State => (S with Part_Of => X.A)
+    is
+       ...
+    end X.PC;

     package Y
     with
        Abstract_State => (A, B, (C with Volatile, Input)), Initializes    => A
     is                          -- Three abstract state names are declared A, B & C.
-                                -- A is initialized during the elaboration of Y or -- its private descendants.
+                                -- A is initialized during the elaboration of Y.
-       ...                      -- C is designated as a volatile input and cannot appear -- in an initializes aspect clause
+       ...                      -- C is designated as a volatile input and cannot appear -- in an initializes aspect.
-                                -- B is not initialized during the elaboration of Y -- or its private descendants.
+                                -- B is not initialized.
     end Y;

     package Z